emanuelpalm/luajit-2.0-ndk/README.md

 example, LuaJIT 2.0.4 lacks support for the 64-bit MIPS architecture, while being a valid Android NDK target platform.

+LuaJIT 2.0.4 requires the use of GCC to build for the NDK.
+This may be problematic in the future, as GCC has been deprecated in favor of CLANG as of NDK version 11.

 ## Contributing

 If anything wouldn't work, don't hesitate to try and fix it and make a pull request.
 If you don't